-My reading of current complex systems science (please see my Bookshelves page) has taught me that life is defined by living.
+My reading of current complex systems science (please see my Resources page) has taught me that life is defined by living.
 Life wants to live, be it a bacterium, a fern, a woodpecker, or a human being.
 Life is persistent, adaptive, and depends on the passing on of genetic material and energy gradients.
 Life is solely occupied with meeting its needs for life, and most successful life teams up with other kinds of life in complex systems.

 There is no deserve in all that.
 There is no implicit guarantee of rights or resource.
 Successful life often leads to population overshoot, at which point the successful species uses up its resource and predators of the overshoot population increase their population to take advantage of the abundant food and energy supply.